yangfreezy/shoezilla-ecommerce-store/README.md

 PRODUCT VIEW

-- Use cart state object like this { [shoeId] : 0}
 - Add as much detail as possible from the shoe
 - Add back button when viewing single product view
-- Add button for quantity increase / decrease, update cart state

 CART